2019 SDSU FALL CONFERENCE

-The SDSU Center for the Enhancement of Teaching and Learning, in collaboration with the SDSU Office of Academic Affairs held the annual SDSU Fall Conference on Wednesday, August 15, 2018.
-The event began with refreshments and conversation at 8:00 am and was followed by welcomes from President Barry Dunn and Provost Dennis Hedge at 8:30 am.
+The SDSU Center for the Enhancement of Teaching and Learning is excited to announce, in collaboration with the SDSU Office of Academic Affairs, that the 2019 SDSU Fall Conference will be held on Wednesday, August 21, 2019.
+We ask that you please register by clicking here!
+The event begins with refreshments and conversation available at 8:00 am followed by welcomes from President Barry Dunn and Provost Dennis Hedge at 9:00 am.

-The event continued in the afternoon with three distinct opportunities that began at 1:00 pm.
-Participants were able to focus their learning on one of the following:
+The day concludes with two distinct opportunities beginning at 2:00 pm.
+Participants will be able to focus their learning on one of the following:

 - Expanding the Circle: Promoting Respect and Inclusion in the Classroom

 - Wintrode Student Success Center: Helping Students Prepare for Success

 We look forward to kicking off the academic year with you at the SDSU Fall Conference!

 Dr. Gabriel began her extensive teaching career as a high school social science teacher before she became a Resource Specialist teacher for students with learning disabilities.
 When moving to the university setting, she first developed an academic support program for at-risk and unprepared college students.
 She also became a faculty development specialist at the University of Arizona.
 She then served as the director of Disabled Student Services(DSS) at College of Siskiyous, a community college in Northern California before joining the School of Education at CSU, Chico.